226 – Commendations, Awards, Nominations, Pins, and Ribbons

 3. Lifesaving (green)

-Awarded by the Sheriff to an employee whose meritorious conduct includes a lifesaving or first aid response.
+Awarded by the Sheriff to an employee whose meritorious conduct includes a lifesaving action or exceptional first aid response.

 Awarded by the Sheriff to an employee whose meritorious conduct singularly deserves attention.
 The employee’s ideas, actions, or exemplary personal conduct may: